The Majesty of Egypt Tour

 Herodotus said it 2,500 years ago: “Egypt is the gift of the Nile” – and what a gift it is – a narrow strip of cultivatable land teased from barren expanse of desert that is home of one of the greatest civilizations the world has ever known.
 The Nile, from the Sudan to the Mediterranean, was the life-blood of this remarkable culture that flourished for over 3,000 years.

 Far Horizons presents an extraordinary 14-day archaeological tour to Egypt that includes many highlights.
-We have made special arrangements to enter the Queen’s Chamber of the Great Pyramid, Nefertari’s Burial Chamber, and the Unas Temple at Saqqara — all closed to the public.
+We have made special arrangements to enter the Queen’s Chamber of the Great Pyramid and Nefertari’s Burial Chamber — both closed to the public.
 If available, we meet with the excavation director at Elephantine Island, and hear about the Kharga Oasis Project from the archaeologist working there.
 Hosted by the Director, we join working archaeologists for cocktails and a tour of the incredible library at the Chicago House, a major center for Egyptian Studies.
 Traveling from Cairo to Luxor to Aswan, we will travel in the footsteps of the pharaohs and marvel at the glory of these monuments that have withstood the passage of time.

 Join us for the opportunity to go behind the scenes, and experience a tour of Egypt that tourists rarely see!